mariomarroquim/eplogic/README.md

 Experiments
 -----------

 * 1 - Uses the PE dataset for training and the SP dataset for validation.
-The PE dataset was balanced (under-sampling) before the training with the Random Forest algorithm.
-The model yielded 89% accuracy and 88% AUC-ROC .
+The PE dataset was balanced (under-sampling) before the training with Random Forest.
+The model yielded 89% accuracy and 88% AUC-ROC.
 * 2 - Uses the PE and SP datasets for cross-validation.
 Both were balanced (under-sampling) before the cross-validation with the Random Forest algorithm.
 The model yielded 82%/88% mean accuracy and 88%/92% mean AUC-ROC for the PE/SP datasets, respectively.

 Support